acoustic-content-samples/sample-site-vue/README.md

 Limitations
 -------------
-* No CLI layout generation supported for new content types.
-Layouts need to be created manually.
+* CLI layout generation does not support the 'multiple' option for elements.
 * Focus was on rendering.
 Draft content may not always render in preview.
 If draft content does not appear automatically, try refreshing the site preview.